-this picture and the next one courtesy of Sophie Lepetit,
+this picture and the next one

-Here is the story of creations made from stone, exposed in the small river Lez that crosses the community of Alas in the Ariège area in the south of France.
+This post has a review of an art environment that includes a variety of creations made from stone, exposed in the small river Lez that crosses the community of Alas in the Ariège area in the south of France.

 Life and works

 Robert Mathey¹ (1918-2008) had a job at the Roissy airport in Paris.
 He owned a summer house in Alas and when retired, in the late 1970's or early 1980's he went to live permanently in this house.